rust-lang/rust/src/doc/rustc-dev-guide/src/backend/codegen.md

 Once LLVM IR for all of the functions and statics, etc is built, it is time to start running LLVM and its optimization passes.
 LLVM IR is grouped into "modules".
-Multiple "modules" can be codegened at the same time to aid in multi-core utilisation.
+Multiple "modules" can be codegened at the same time to aid in multi-core utilization.
 These "modules" are what we refer to as _codegen units_.
-These units were established way back during monomorphisation collection phase.
+These units were established way back during monomorphization collection phase.

 Once LLVM produces objects from these modules, these objects are passed to the